-Okay, so your child is currently struggling with basic addition and subtraction math facts.
-The teacher has suggested flash cards or additional worksheets for your child, BUUUUUTTTT your child HATES these activities!
+Do you have a child currently struggling with basic addition and subtraction math facts?
+Perhaps the teacher has suggested flash cards or additional worksheets for your child.
+However, your child HATES these activities!
 Having a couple of kids myself in which assisting with homework has NOT been conducive to relationship building in any way whatsoever, I can so relate to the sick feeling a parent may get when a suggestion is made in which we know our child will shudder at.

-Then, after a predetermined number of rounds, switch to it being a subtraction game for 10 or so rounds, now with each player using jelly beans from the pile that was accumulated in front of him/her.
+Then, after a predetermined number of rounds, switch to it being a subtraction game for a few rounds.
+This time, have each player use their jelly beans from the pile that was accumulated from the addition rounds.
 If a 6 and a 2 are rolled, you will say, “6 – 2 = 4” and remove 4 jelly beans from your pile and return them to the bag.
 At the end of the game, the player with the most jelly beans left in front of him/her will win.
-Of course, it is kind of a win for all players since the players now get to eat the jelly beans they are left with. 😉
+Of course, it’s kind of a win for all players since the players now get to eat the jelly beans they are left with. 😉

-Do you like playing Dominos?
-If so, each you and your child can play a round in which the numbers will need to be added to each other as you play.
-I like using Dominos for this because of the dots on them that can be used for counting if needed.
+Do you like playing Dominoes?
+If so, you and your child can each play a round in which the numbers will need to be added to each other as you play.
+I like using Dominoes for this because of the dots on them that can be used for counting if needed.
 In the picture above, the last addition math fact would be “4 + 4 = 8.”

-My kids and I love to play cards.
-There are so many card games that can help with math facts, such as cribbage.
-However, if just starting to play cards or cribbage is not your thing, you can play “War” in which the deck is divided evenly and then each of you flip a card at the same time.
+Another card game you can play is an adapted game of “War” in which the deck is divided evenly and then each of you flip a card at the same time.
 The player who adds or subtracts the cards the quickest will win that hand.
-If working on addition or subtraction facts, taking the jacks, queens and kings out can be helpful.
+If working on addition or subtraction facts, taking the jacks, queens and kings out can be helpful or they can be counted as 11, 12, and 13.
 Other cards can be taken out if not working on those numbers yet as well.
-It is important to have a deck of cards that can be used for counting and not just with numbers on them, such as the ones shown below.
+It’s important to have a deck of cards that can be used for counting and not just with numbers on them, such as these.

-Another game that can be played, especially if focusing more on subtraction, is to grab some dominos or toys that can stand up on their own.
-Next, grab a ball and bowl those toys down.
-So, if you start with 9 toys and are left with 5 still standing, you will say, “9 – 4 = 5.”
+Another game that can be played, especially if focusing more on subtraction, is to grab a foam bowling set.
+Next, grab the ball and bowl those pins down.
+If you start with 10 bowling pins and are left with 4 still standing, you will say, “10 – 6 = 4.”
 See who the better bowler is when doing this and feel free to create some extra challenging layouts to bowl down. 😉

-Feeling super creative?
-Create an addition or subtraction board game with your child.
-An easy one would be to create bingo cards and then flip cards or roll 2 dice to create the questions.
+A fun addition and subtraction game to play with kids is Sum Swamp.
+If you are feeling creative, you can also create an addition or subtraction board game with your child.
+An easy one would be to create bingo cards such as these ones and then flip cards or roll 2 dice to create the questions.
 It could be a simple card with only a few numbers on each.
 Adding a prize for the winner may help for some extra incentive.

 Do you have any favorite ways to work on basic addition or subtraction with your child that I missed?
 If so, please add them in the comments below. 🙂